 Sociology is the study of the social behavior, origins, organization, institutions and development of human society.
-At MCC, students are taught the fundamentals of sociological theory and basic research methodology to analyze the dynamics of cultural, educational, political, religious and other social factors.
-An important aspect of the college’s sociology course offerings is the opportunity for students to directly engage in the community as part of MCC’s Academic Community Engagement Program.
+At CT State Manchester, students are taught the fundamentals of sociological theory and basic research methodology to analyze the dynamics of cultural, educational, political, religious and other social factors.
+An important aspect of the sociology course offerings is the opportunity for students to directly engage in the community as part of Manchester’s Academic Community Engagement program.
 Through structured volunteer service assignments, students gain an understanding of the local community and the diversity of groups within the community.

 Students can choose from the sociology courses to satisfy their general education knowledge areas or the requirements for a Liberal Arts and Science associate in art degree or the Liberal Arts and Science associate in science degree.